GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 1. Limit lines to 80 characters in length.
 Break after `,:)` and before `(`.
 A break at an operator can either occur before or after, depending on which reads better.
 1. Break before `{` and `}` unless everything in between also fits on the same line.
 1. Almost always use Camel case.
-Use all uppercase and underscores only in low-level types and constants.
+Use all uppercase and interior underscores only in low-level types and constants.
 Names that evoke Hungarian notation are an abomination.
 1. Keep `*` and `&` with the type instead of the variable (`Type* t` instead of `Type *t`).

 ## Interfaces
 1. Insert an `#include` guard based on the file name (`FileName.ext` and `FILENAME_EXT_INCLUDED`) immediately after the standard heading.
 1. Sort `#include` directives as follows:
+   1. header(s) that declare something that this .cpp defines
-   1. the header that defines the base class of the class defined in the header
+   1. header(s) that defines base class of classes defined in this file
-   1. C++/C library headers, in alphabetical order
-   1. other headers, in alphabetical order
+   1. external headers (#include <filename>)
+   1. interal headers (#include "filename.h")
+   And alphabetically within each group.
 1. Remove an `#include` solely associated with functions inherited from a base class.
 1. Remove an `#include` by forward-declaring a class that is only named in references or pointers.
 Use an explicit forward declaration instead of relying on this as a side effect of a friend declaration.